Why do people cheat?

 So, our number is 1300-800-222.
 I mean, is that true Clinton, is there often a reason behind the infidelity.
 Like Marnie said, it was the terrible trauma from her childhood.
 Is it always something inside the betrayer or from their background?
 Are they repeating patterns?
-Or can it just be opportunity and a lack or commitment or …
+Or can it just be an opportunity and a lack of commitment or …

 Clinton Power: I mean, there hasn’t been a lot of research into this area.
 I mean, some of the research I’ve read indicates that maybe betrayers have an insecure attachment.
-Which means that growing up they didn’t feel a strong attachment with their caregivers.
+This means that growing up they didn’t feel a strong attachment with their caregivers.
 But I always also think that there are so many other aspects of how this can come about.
 I mean when you think about today and social media and technology, never before have we been able to lie in bed next to our partner and actually virtually cheat on them.

 You can be sexting or-

 Clinton Power: Sending, you know sex pics or …

 Sarah McDonald: It’s so easy now, yeah.

 Clinton Power: Yes.

 Sarah McDonald: I mean, but as Marnie said that her husband was so hurt, and she acknowledges his pain, but it must be hard for the betrayed to see the pain of the cheater.
 To understand that this can come from an issue in their life and to show them compassion when they’re like, “Well hang on what about my pain, right?
 Like, surely this trumps everything”.

 Clinton Power: I think that’s one of the hardest things about this work, for couples, because often the betrayed will, when they find out that this has happened they’ll have a sense of ownership.
 Like, “I own the relationship.
 And you now need to pay.
 And everything I want you need to give me cause you have to make this up to me”.
 And-

 Sarah McDonald: That shifts the power in the relationship does it?